Smoke control areas in MK

 1. Use an authorised (smokeless) fuel

-These fuels emit relatively low amounts of smoke and can be legally burnt on open grate fires.
+These fuels emit relatively low amounts of smoke and can be legally burnt on an open grate fire.
+These fuels are on the list of authorised fuels produced by Defra.

-Coal (excepting anthracite coal) and wood are not authorised fuels and must not be burnt on open grate fires.
+Coal (excluding anthracite coal) and wood are not authorised fuels and must not be burnt on open grate fires.

 OR: